shrutiraj25/Response-Modeling-and-Campaign-Strategizing-for-Supermarket/README.md

 In this project we have used Logistic Regression, Decision Tree, Random Forest, Gradient Boosting Machine

 # Final Model Algorithm
-Among the models that we tried building the radient Boosting Machine   performed the best in terms of F1_Score
+Among the models that we tried building the Gradient Boosting Machine   performed the best in terms of F1_Score

 Therefore we have kept Gradient Boosting Machine  as the final model algorithm